protonet/platform-example-integration/README.md

 Protonet Platform provides persistent storage as file system (mounted on `/data/`), as well as multiple structured storage services (for example Elasticsearch, MySQL, and PostgreSQL).

 For local development and testing these are provided by simple docker containers.
-Dependencies and different independent testing environment are managed using `docker-compose`.
+Dependencies and different independent testing environments are managed using `docker-compose`.

 ## Initial Configuration